-Yields on senior bonds issued by Greek banks dropped significantly in the period under review (Chart 56), albeit somewhat less than of euro area peers.
+Yields on senior bonds issued by Greek banks dropped in the period under review (Chart 56), somewhat more than those of euro area peers.

-Overall, Greek banks' funding costs are on a mildly declining path (w.a. funding rate at around 1.2% in Dec.
-2024, see Charts 55 & 56), reflecting the gradual pass-through of lower policy rates and improved credit ratings to the cost incurred from deposits, interbank borrowing and bond selling.
+Overall, Greek banks' funding costs continue on their declining path (w.a. funding rate at around 1.1% in Mar.
+2025, see Charts 55 & 56), reflecting the gradual pass-through of lower policy rates and improved credit ratings to the cost incurred from deposits, interbank borrowing and bond selling.

-Chart 56: GR and EA bank bond yields (percentage points; quarterly data)
+Chart 56: GR and EA bank bond yields

+(percentage points; quarterly data)